- Home

 Is CBM based on external or internal dimensions?

-For freight purposes, CBM usually uses external dimensions of the packed item, because that is the space that will be occupied in a container or truck.
-For tank capacities or equipment rating, internal volume may be more relevant.
+Freight typically uses external dimensions because that is the space occupied in a container or truck.
+Internal volume is more relevant for tank capacities or equipment.

 How does CBM relate to container capacity?